bozydar/bfm-dev-env/README.md

 ## Solution description

-Main idea behind my solution is to keep DB, Integration tests, and working code in the separate containers.
-Moreover all the stack can be run in two environments: `development` and `test`.
-The `development` environment is used for local development and the `test` environment is used for local integration tests and CI.
+The main idea behind my solution is to keep DB, Integration tests, and working code in separate containers.
+Moreover, all the stack can be run in two environments: `development` and `test`.
+The `development` environment is used for local development and the `test` environment is used for running integration tests on local and on a CI/CD server.

 ### DB

 DB is a separate container.
-It is a Postgres database.
-The DB is managed by Docker.
-It contains `sql` directory containing files used to initialize DBs inside the Postgres server.
+It is a Postgres database server.
+It contains `sql` directory with files used to initialize DBs inside the Postgres server.
 E.g. `bfm_init.sql` looks like this:

 ```sql
 \c postgres